-The Managing Authority will have 3 months from the notification date to seek the funding requested and respond to the applicant.
-Should a project be granted further funding through this mechanism, The awarded process (Further evaluations, agreement, etc.) continue as regular.
+Xjenza Malta will have 3 months from the notification date to seek the funding requested and respond to the applicant.
+Should a project be granted further funding through this mechanism, the awarded process (Further evaluations, agreement, etc.) continue as regular.
 Should the 3-month window elapse, the project will not be successful and will not be granted funding.
-Should multiple proposals be provided with a QPA and insufficient funds provided to grant all QPA projects, the

-Managing Authority will respect the ranking devised through the evaluation process and award the next best ranked projects.
+Should multiple proposals be provided with a QPA and insufficient funds provided to grant all QPA projects, Xjenza Malta will respect the ranking devised through the evaluation process and award the next best ranked projects.

-12 Post Selection Process
+13 Post Selection Process

-12.1 The Grant Agreement
+13.1 The Grant Agreement

 Following the successful evaluation of the application, the beneficiary and any consortium partners (if applicable) will be invited to sign a Grant Agreement establishing the terms and conditions governing the financing of the project.
 The Grant Agreement will include the original project proposal as an annex.
 The beneficiary will be expected to execute the project in line with the original proposal.
-The Project Application including but not limited to milestones, compliance and reporting obligations, and the IP agreement shall constitute an integral part of the Grant Agreement as will the rules for participation.
+The Project Application, including, but not limited to, milestones, compliance and reporting obligations, and the IP agreement as well as any relevant legal agreements, shall constitute an integral part of the Grant Agreement as will the rules for participation.

-Hard copies of the Grant Agreement must be signed by the beneficiary and any consortium partners (if applicable) within two (2) weeks from the date on which the Principal Investigator receives them.
-The Principal Investigator must ensure that the respective legal representative/s are available to endorse the Grant Agreement within this 2-week timeframe, where a legal representative is not available a proxy should sign.
+Hard copies of the Grant Agreement must be signed by the beneficiary and any consortium partners (if applicable) within two (2) weeks from the date of receipt.
+Where a legal representative is not available, a proxy should sign.
 Failure to endorse the Grant Agreement within the stipulated timeframe may result in a withdrawal of the offer for funding.

-Together with the signed copies of the Grant Agreement, the Principal Investigator must provide an abstract of the project within five (5) working days.
-This may be used, in-part or in-whole, by the Managing Authority and CRIHM to publicise or externalise the award of funds.
+Together with the signed copies of the Grant Agreement, the Principal Investigator must provide an abstract of the project.
+This may be used, in-part or in-whole, by Xjenza Malta and MHA to publicise or externalise the award of funds.
 No proprietary intellectual property should be included in this draft.

-12.2 Start Date and End Date
+13.2 Start Date and End Date

-The project will start on a pre-determined date as agreed by all the respective parties and as stipulated in the Grant Agreement.
+The project will start on a pre-determined date as agreed by all the respective parties and determined in the Grant Agreement.